swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-deploy-and-access-the-model-on-kubernetes-with-mlem/index.md

       integrating them into the codebase
 - [x] Model can be saved and loaded with all required artifacts for future usage
 - [x] Model can be easily used outside of the experiment context
-- [x] Model is deployed on a public endpoint that can be used anywhere
+- [x] Model is accessible from the Internet and can be used anywhere
 - [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and